 How much time will mentoring take me per week?

 This completely depends on the number of students you take on.
 Mentoring sessions last 30 minutes (for self-funded students) and last 45 minutes (for funded students).
 So count around 30 minutes or an hour per student depending on the student type. 🕑

 Besides video conferencing, you may need to prepare customized exercises or respond to emails from students.
 This is, nonetheless, a minority situation, and should only take a few extra minutes.

 It's up to you!
 We ask mentors to take students in subjects where they're comfortable.

 We seek mentors for most courses that appear in OpenClassrooms paths.
 When you apply to be a mentor, we'll ask you for subjects in which you're interested.

 Which experience level should I be at?

-As a mentor you will have had real life industry experience.
+As a mentor you will have several years of real life industry experience.
 That being said, we are not only looking for experts.
 We need experts and we welcome them, but we're more interested in people with solid teaching skills.